MiamiOH-CSE274/Shuffle/README.md

 #### 5. With your shuffle, how many times does it need to be repeated in order to give a random shuffle?
 Be sure to do several hundred thousand experiments.

-I did 50 times and the P-value looked pretty good.
+I did 50 times and the P-value looked positive.

 Portfolio Video
 =========